ibm-cloud-docs/virtualization/backup-your-vmware-vsphere-environment-veeam.md

 <!--One of the basic rules of backup and recovery is to maintain multiple backups in multiple locations and diverse mediums for maximum safety and redundancy.
 This could be achieved by storing redundant copies of backups on different on-premises devices, which, given SoftLayer's global presence, would theoretically be a simple task.
 Yet doing so would require large amounts of expensive high-performance storage and network bandwidth.
 In addition, it would be difficult to synchronize and reconcile multiple backup copies residing on multiple on-premises devices, especially if those devices spanned a wide geographical area.-->

-## Introducing a Hybrid Solution

 Veeam Backup & Replication enables a hybrid solution that includes NetApp AltaVault cloud-integrated storage appliance and {{site.data.keyword.cos_full}}.
 It is software that creates, maintains, and restores virtual environments from backups.
 When used along with a NetApp AltaVault cloud-integrated storage appliance, you create backups that are stored locally (on-premises).
 The backup is also simultaneously replicated to {{site.data.keyword.cos_full_notm}}.
 With this hybrid solution, two copies of a backup are made, but only one of them exists locally.

-### AltaVault Cloud-Integrated Storage Gateway
+## AltaVault Cloud-Integrated Storage Gateway

 You can use AltaVault Cloud Storage Gateway to integrate your on-premises environment with the cloud without having to write scripts or applications by using REST APIs for {{site.data.keyword.cos_full_notm}}.<!--AltaVault Cloud Storage Gateway exposes a Server Message Block (SMB)/Common Internet File System (CIFS) or Network File System (NFS) mount point on the front end and securely connects to IBM Cloud Object Storage interface on the back end.--> You can mount or point to the mount points and begin copying data into the cloud securely.

-#### Deploying AltaVault On-Premises
+### Deploying AltaVault On-Premises

 Follow these steps to deploy AltaVault as an on-premises backup solution to {{site.data.keyword.cos_full_notm}}.

 AltaVault can be purchased as either a physical or a virtual appliance.
 The deployment of the trial-version VMware vSphere ESXi-based AltaVault virtual appliance is covered in this procedure.
 {:tip}

 <a name="prerequisites"></a>
-##### Prerequisites
+#### Prerequisites

 Verify that the following prerequisites are met:

 * Obtain a copy of AltaVault Virtual Appliance.
 It is a single file with an OVA file extension.
 Contact your NetApp representative for the appliance, or download a 90-day trial version from the [NetApp AltaVault website ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://www.netapp.com/us/products/protection-software/altavault/){: new_window}.
 * Have an existing on-premises vSphere ESXi 5.5 environment with the minimum CPU, memory, and disk space requirements available for the AltaVault appliance.
 If you use the trial version, these requirements are four virtual CPUs (vCPUs), 24 GB of memory, and up to 8 TB of disk space.
 * Have two 10 Gbps network interface controllers (NICs) available within the vSphere environment.
 One NIC is used for data ingest and the other is used for data replication to {{site.data.keyword.cos_full_notm}}.
-* Have two networks that correspond to the two aforementioned NICs (VLANs) that are defined within the vSphere environment.
-The replication network cannot be assigned to the same network as the data ingest network, as this may create a routing loop.
+* Have two networks that correspond to the two previously mentioned NICs (VLANs) that are defined within the vSphere environment.
+The replication network cannot be assigned to the same network as the data ingest network, doing so can create a routing loop.
 * Have a set of {{site.data.keyword.cos_full_notm}} credentials.
 These credentials include an {{site.data.keyword.cloud_notm}} username, {{site.data.keyword.cos_full_notm}} username, and the API key that is associated with the {{site.data.keyword.cloud_notm}} username.
 * Knowledge of VMware Sphere terminology and administering vSphere ESXi environments.
 This knowledge includes, but is not limited to, use of the vSphere web client, vSphere client, and assignment of hardware resources that include networking and storage.

-#### Deploying AltaVault OVA
+### Deploying AltaVault OVA

 You can deploy the AltaVault OVA to the vSphere environment after all of the prerequisites are met.
 Instructions for OVA deployment can be found in the [NetApp AltaVault Installation and Service Guide ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://library.netapp.com/ecm/ecm_download_file/ECMLP2317733){: new_window}.